thanpolas/mantri/README.md

 > **Attention 0.1.x** The current 0.2.x version brings some rather breaking changes.
 [Read the migration guide for more information][migration].

+## WARNING NOT MAINTAINED

+MantriJS is no longer actively maintained.
+We'd suggest you use [browserify](http://browserify.org/) for your frontend packaging needs.

 ## **Mantri** is...

 * **✓** A Robust and discreet Dependency Management System.